top of page

 The Herberg Hotel (Victorian Lodge as it is knows today) played a big part in the history with the second Anglo Boer War as Veld Cornet Salmon van As was locked up in room 7 before he was wrongly executed on June 23, 1902 by the British Soldiers behind the Old Gaol (Old Jail) in Heidelberg.

-Source: Article written by Eugene Viljoen in the 9th February 2022 edition of the Heidelberg Nigel Heraut.
+Sources: Historical property profiles published by Eugene Viljoen in the 9th February 2022 edition of the Heidelberg Nigel Heraut; administrative research records of the Heidelberg Heritage Association; and the personal residential journals of Tony Burisch.

 bottom of page